ibm-messaging/mq-mqi-nodejs/README.md

   }
 ```
 The rewrite should not have changed any application behaviour.
 The API is unchanged;
-all the sample programs in this repo continue without modifications.
+all the sample programs in this repo continue without modifications except for
+the remove of some TuningParameter options.

 ## MQI Description
 The package exposes the IBM MQ programming interface via